 Have her copy the Torah, up to one chapter per day to get done in a year, into a composition notebook (affiliate Amazon link).
 If you want to let her go more slowly than that, have her write 10-15 verses a day.

 Can she type?
 If not, this is an important life skill!

-Here is what I do in our home.
-I print out BOTH the student and teacher pages for my teens, BUT I remove all the answers.
-(Sometimes I have to cut a page in half, removing just the answers.)
-I insert the teacher part into a notebook, and they can read it and “teach” themselves.
-Give your mom the answer part in a separate folder, and she can “check” it in the evenings.
+Here is what I would do for grammar… Print out BOTH the student and teacher pages for your daughter, BUT remove all the answers.
+(You may have to cut a page in half, removing just the answers.)
+Insert the teacher part into a notebook, and she can read it and “teach” herself.
+Put the answer part in a separate folder, so you can “check” it in the evenings.

 This is very easy for the teens to do on their own.
 Have her do all her writing in a spiral notebook.
 If she is older than 16, have her join our high school writing or speech club.

 Require at least one chapter per day of a fiction book, preferably something of high quality.
 I love the House of Winslow series by Gilbert Morris, any books by Bodie Thoene or Francine Rivers or Lynn Austin (affiliate Amazon links).
 All of these are free from a local library.
 If she is older than 16, have her join our high school literature club.

 For this subject, I think it would be easier for her to use a different curriculum, such as Life of Fred, if you will not be available to help as a teacher.
 I like Life of Fred because it can be self taught!
 Other excellent choices are Teaching Textbooks or School Yourself.